devtimi/tplm-prune/README.md

 The prune tool will retain the last backup within the relevant window of time.

-## Example usage:
+## Usage:

 Execute the `tplm-prune` executable without a parameter to operate on the default backups location.

-Optionally pass `tplm-prune` a path for the backups location if you are not using the default.
+Optionally pass a path for the backups location if you are not using the default.
+The path parameter is determined by having a forward slash as the first character.

+Use the `--dry-run` flag to preview the items that purge logic will delete.
+This flag can be used with or without the optional path parameter.

 ```
-tplm-prune /path/to/.com.strawberrysw.licensemanager/backups
+tplm-prune /path/to/.com.strawberrysw.licensemanager/backups --dry-run
 ```

-<small>(with optional parameter)</small>

 ## Automate with Lifeboat